grecoe/container-instruction/docs/Python.md

     > docker push [dockerhubname]/[image_name]
 - Create an Azure container instance that uses your image then open a browser to
     > http://[your_service_name].[your_region].azurecontainer.io/

+# Using Identities
+The flask container is going to look for a DefaultAzureCredential followed by an AzureCliCredential in order when the endpoint is hit.

+Unless you set up an identity your return will be an error screen showing failed retrieval of tokens.
+However, to make that part work.

+- Create a User Managed Identity in your RG
+- Open your Python container instance and set a User Managed Identity to the identity you created above.
+- Restart the container
+- Now hit the endpoint and you should see a token displayed.
+- Take that token to https://jwt.io/ to see the contents.